ReleasePage/developers/source/includes/main.md

 In the case of a API key not having access to a resource, such as requesting a Release Page that belongs to a different user, then the API will always return a `404 Not found`, rather than a `403 Forbidden`.
 This is a preventative measure to avoid exposing any underlying private information.

+`error_causes` will be present if there are specific reasons that the request has failed, such as required fields being missing.

 # Authentication